 A Hawaii vacation can be as educational as it is fun.
 The Polynesian Cultural Center on Oahu is a good dose of both.

-The recreated traditional Polynesian village examines life in Hawaii before it was discovered by Captain Cook, giving guests of all ages the opportunity to participate in ancient Hawaiian sports, music and dance, and of course, food.
+The recreated traditional Polynesian village examines life in Hawaii before it was encountered by Captain Cook, giving guests of all ages the opportunity to participate in traditional Hawaiian sports, music and dance, and of course, food.

 Enjoy a traditional luau, throw a spear, get a (fake) tattoo and watch a dazzling fire demonstration before unearthing a classic dinner from an ‘imu’ (underground oven).
 End your experience by singing and dancing into the night, as Indigenous Hawaiians have done more than a thousand years earlier.